Storm Florence weakens but epic rains still expected on U.S. east coast

 WILSON, N.C.
-(Reuters) - Tropical Storm Florence was likely to weaken on Sunday as it swept through the Carolinas but dozens of communities are devastated and “epic” amounts of rain could still fall, officials said.
+(Reuters) - Storm Florence weakened on Sunday as it swept through the Carolinas but dozens of communities are devastated and “epic” amounts of rain could still fall, officials said.

-The storm is expected to become a Tropical Depression as it trudged inland early Sunday, knocking out power and causing at least eight deaths as flood waters kept rising.
+The storm was downgraded to a Tropical Depression about 5 a.m. as it trudged inland early Sunday, knocking out power and causing at least eight deaths as flood waters kept rising.

 North Carolina officials have reported at least seven storm-related fatalities with unconfirmed reports of a further three deaths.
 South Carolina authorities reported one death.

-“This is still a catastrophic, life threatening storm,” said Zack Taylor, a meteorologist with the National Weather Center’s Weather Prediction Center in College Park, Maryland.
+“This is still a catastrophic, life threatening storm,” said Zack Taylor, a meteorologist with the National Weather Center’s Weather Prediction Center.

-Winds have dropped to about 40 miles per hour (65 kph) since it roared ashore along the U.S. mid-Atlantic coast on Friday as a hurricane and it is crawling west over two states at 6 mph (9 kph), the National Hurricane Center in Miami said early Sunday.
+“It has already dumped 20-to-30 inches of rain on parts of the Carolinas with more to come,” he said.
+“And many of the rivers will see prolonged flooding, some not cresting for a few days.”

-Taylor said the storm already dumped 30 inches of rain on some parts of the N.C.
+Winds have dropped to about 35 miles per hour (55 kph) since it roared ashore on Friday as a hurricane and it is crawling west over two states at 6 mph (9 kph), the National Hurricane Center in Miami said early Sunday.

 “This storm is still deadly and dangerous and it’s expected to turn northward later today into Virginia and the mid-Atlantic,” he said.